 In these days of ecological crises and climate change, we need wisdom from many sources — to inspire, to provoke, to bolster our courage, and to call us to faithful action.
 If you have been longing for insightful, challenging, and even humorous conversations to help you make sense of your place in this climate-changed world, then you are in luck — Season Three of The BTS Center’s podcast, Climate Changed, is coming on September 17!

-In celebration of the launch of Season Three, we invite you to a very special Launch Party!
-Featuring co-hosts Nicole Diroff and Ben Yosua-Davis along with podcast producer Peterson Toscano, this party will give you early access to the first episode of Season Three and a sneak preview of what’s to come.
+In celebration of the launch of Season Three, we invited you to a very special Launch Party!
+Featuring co-hosts Nicole Diroff and Ben Yosua-Davis along with podcast producer Peterson Toscano, this party gave you early access to the first episode of Season Three and a sneak preview of what’s to come.

 Rev. Nicole Diroff is ordained in the United Church of Christ and serves as Program Director at The BTS Center, where she coordinates the planning, implementation, and evaluation of the Center’s programmatic offerings.
 She holds expertise in facilitation, data management, and strategic planning.
 Nicole is a certified Maine Master Naturalist, serves as Chair of the Spiritual Formation Committee at Williston-Immanuel United Church and Co-Chair of the Diversity, Equity, Inclusion Committee for the Scarborough Public School District.
 She lives with her family in Scarborough, Maine.